Texas Performing Arts Home

 • Specify, prepare, test, and apply paint and finish products for props and/or scenic elements.

-• Define and model standards of discourse and collaboration in the entertainment design and fabrication industry that are centered on empathy, inclusivity, and equity.
+• Define and model standards of discourse and collaboration in the entertainment design and fabrication industry that are centered on empathy and inclusivity.

 • Facilitate student training and monitor student progress in close collaboration with staff and faculty.